typingincolor/typhoon/README.md

 ## Creating the database

-from the projects root directory:
+from the project's root directory:

 ```
 typingincolor:typhoon andrew$ irb